prash-tiger/GenAI_Assessment/README.md

 - Each output includes: question ID, question, target source, generated SQL, assumptions, and confidence score.

 ## Notes
-- The pipeline always uses the best Llama model available (no user selection required).
+- The pipeline always uses the best Llama model.
 - You can add or modify questions in `questions.csv` and rerun the script.

-## License
-MIT